igsl-group/JiraDashboardMigrator/README.md

     - ```implementationClass``` - If the mechanisms provided are insufficient to map a gadget, you can specify an implementation of CustomGadgetMapper here, to override the mapping algorithm.
 Otherwise leave as null.
     - ```config``` - an array of mapping configuration with these properties:
         - ```attributeNameRegex``` - Regular expression to match whole property key.
         - ```conditions``` - Allows optional execution of mapping configuration.
-It is an array of conditions:
+If it evaluates to false, then the parent config is not executed.
+It only checks the original properties, not ones updated by other config.
+It is an array of conditions with these properties:
             - ```attributeName``` - Attribute name (not regex) to check.
             - ```condition``` - EQU|NEQ|GTE|GTR|LTE|LTR|IN|CONTAIN|START_WITH|END_WITH to control how to compare the value.
             - ```attributeValue``` - An array of values.